Japanese evacuation flight brings back workers from Wuhan

 “We were feeling increasingly uneasy as the situation developed so rapidly when we were still in the city,” Takeo Aoyama, an employee at Nippon Steel Corp.’s subsidiary in Wuhan, told reporters at Tokyo’s Haneda airport while he waited for a bus to take him to a hospital for another health check.

 “My uneasiness peaked when the number of patients started to spike,” he said, wearing a mask that muffled his voice.
+“I fell asleep as soon as I sat down on my seat (on the plane),” he said.
 Other evacuees seated near him also seemed relieved but tired.

-Japan has seven cases including what could be the first human-to-human infection in the country, a man in his 60s who worked as a tour bus driver and served two groups of Chinese tourists from Wuhan from Jan.
-8-16.
+Japan has eight confirmed cases, including what could be the country’s first human-to-human infections, a tour bus driver who served two groups of Chinese tourists from Wuhan on Jan.
+8-16, and a tour guide who worked on the same bus.

-He developed cough, joint ache and chills on Jan.
-14, the Health Ministry said.
-Three days after developing initial symptoms, he visited a hospital but was tested negative for the new coronavirus and was not hospitalized until he returned Saturday with signs of pneumonia.

 Officials said about 650 Japanese citizens and their families in Wuhan and elsewhere in Hebei province had sought to return home.
 Aoyama said there are more than 400 others still in Wuhan, including those working for a Japanese supermarket chain that has stayed open to serve customers who need food and other necessities and supplies.